Southeast Community Center (SECC)

 The community center, which was promised to voters in 2015 as part of the approved Community Capital Improvement Program, will feature multi-use spaces for recreation, fitness, creativity, innovation, intergenerational programs, a state-of-the-art public library and both indoor and outdoor aquatic facilities.

-The center will be built on 10 acres of land secured in partnership with Poudre School District, adjacent to Fossil Ridge High School and north of Twin Silo Community Park.
+The center will be built on 10 acres of land in cooperation with Poudre School District, adjacent to Fossil Ridge High School and north of Twin Silo Community Park.
 The design and construction of the facility is a collaborative partnership between the City of Fort Collins and Poudre Libraries.

 Planning and design work are underway and will continue throughout 2025 and 2026.
 Construction is estimated to begin in late 2026 or early 2027.
 Construction will continue through 2027, and is anticipated to be completed by 2028.
 As the project timeline evolves, updates will be provided regularly.